Whyte Lake Park is a large forested park in West Vancouver that has hiking trails, boardwalks, a small lake, marshland, creeks and massive trees.

 Here are some valuable tips to know before you go hiking through Whyte Lake Park.

-TIP #1: Dogs are permitted in the park but they must be kept on leash at all times to make sure they stay on the path and don’t destroy any of the ecosystems in the forest.
+TIP #1: Dogs are permitted in the park but they must be kept on a leash at all times to make sure they stay on the path and don’t destroy any of the ecosystems in the forest.

 TIP #2: Although there are fish in Whyte Lake, fishing is not allowed as they are a threatened species.

 TIP #4: Help protect the forest ecosystem by staying on the trails.
-Walking over roots unnecessarily can damage the trees.
+Walking over roots can unnecessarily damage the trees.

 TIP #5: Whatever you take on your hike, be sure to bring it back.
-Don’t litter, and don’t expect to see garbage cans along the way.
+Don’t litter and don’t expect to see garbage cans along the way.

-TIP #6: There is an outhouse just a short distance from the lake (but it doesn’t always have toilet paper).
+TIP #6: There is an outhouse just a short distance from the lake but it doesn’t always have toilet paper.

 For more information on this scenic hike click Whyte Lake Park in West Vancouver.